bertrandripoche/realestatemanager/README.md

 <h1>Features</h1>
 This app allows you to :
-- see the current list of flat available and previously sold
+- see the current list of flat available and previously sold<br/>
-- see them on a map
+- see them on a map<br/>
-- filtering the list following different criterias
+- filtering the list following different criterias<br/>
-- add a new item
+- add a new item<br/>
-- edit an item
+- edit an item<br/>
-- set an item as sold
+- set an item as sold<br/>
 - calculate a loan for a specific item

 2 langages available : english/french